-Many companies nowadays realize the growth potential in localizing their product to easily reach international markets and grow their customer base.
+Nowadays, more and more companies realize that the growth potential lies in localizing their product to easily reach international markets and increase their customer base.

 However, this leaves a certain degree of tension for everyone involved in creating content that will be translated for the international markets.